 PREVENTION OF LEGIONELLA BACTERIA

-Install a mixing valve for greater effective hot water storage, giving you more hot water on demand by adjusting your hot water temperature down to 125℉ to prevent risk of scalding.
-Water heater pros of Sacramento, Ca. recommends installing a hot water recirculation pump to supply instant hot water at all faucets.
-Call us for a free no obligation quote.
+Maintain your hot water temperature above 130℉, for minimizing the risk of Legionella bacteria in the tank.
+Install a mixing valve (mix hot & cold water) for greater effective hot water storage, giving you more hot water on demand by adjusting your hot water temperature back down to 125℉ to prevent the risk of scalding.
+Water heater pros of Sacramento, Ca. also recommends installing a hot water recirculation pump to supply instant hot water at all faucets saving money on heating water and saving water.
+Call us for a free no-obligation quote 916-344-4500